1886 Charleston earthquake: Earthquake

-The shock was felt as far away as Boston, Massachusetts, to the north, Chicago, Illinois, and Milwaukee, Wisconsin, to the northwest, New Orleans, Louisiana, to the west, and across water to Cuba to the south, and Bermuda to the east.
+With the epicenter just northwest of Charleston, South Carolina, the shock was felt as far away as Boston, Massachusetts, to the north, Chicago, Illinois, and Milwaukee, Wisconsin, to the northwest, New Orleans, Louisiana, to the west, and across water to Cuba to the south and Bermuda to the east.
 The earthquake was so severe that outside the immediate area, there was speculation that the Florida peninsula had broken away from North America.
 There were at least 60 fatalities.

 Sand boils were common throughout the affected area due to soil liquefaction.
 Aftershocks continued to be felt for weeks after the event.
 Minor earthquake activity that still continues in the area in the early 21st century may be a continuation of aftershocks.

 With the development of earthquake studies and technology, this event has been extensively studied as an example of an intraplate earthquake.
 It is believed to have occurred on faults formed during the break-up of Pangaea.
 Similar faults are found all along the east coast of North America.
-It is thought that such ancient faults remain active from forces exerted on them by present-day motions of the North American Plate.
+It is thought that such ancient faults remain active from forces exerted on them by present-day motions of the North American plate.
 The exact mechanisms of intraplate earthquakes are a subject of much ongoing research.

+Roger Bilham and Susan Hough studied historical mapping projects published between 1884 and 1919 and discovered a 1 m uplift at Summerville along the South Carolina Railroad.
+Photographic evidence of the South Carolina Railroad southeast of Summerville also showed a right-lateral offset of 4.5 ± 0.3 m on the track.
+Direct observation of the earthquake's effects also reported the rail bed being "forced to the right", supporting the identification of this offset.
+This offset occurred at the location of the Summerville Fault; the fault's position also aligns itself with the results of seismic reflection surveys.
+Seismicity of the area supports a north-northeast–south-southwest trending, west-dipping structure at an angle of 40–45°.
+They proposed a 27 km long rupture along the fault based on the description of extreme damage in Summerville and a lesser severity of damage in Pinopolis, further north of the proposed northern rupture termination.